Proteinea/sampling-analysis/README.md

 **As the last example, it's advised to use a screen prior to training start** <br>

 ## 3) Generating Sequences Using the Fine-tuned/Pre-trained Model
 Providing you are through with fine-tuning/pre-training your model from scratch, you can now use it for generation.
-With this regard, run the
+With this regard, run the "ProtGPT2_generate.py" attached script.
+Do not forget to specify the directories of both the model and tokenizer (e.g., do u already have the model on ur machine? do you need to load it from a bucket first? etc.).
+Furthermore, the directory to the input dataset should denote the excluded test set to be used for prompting.